Research Projects

 Effects of Feed Restriction on Thermal Performance

-This three-year study combines a 14-week laboratory experiment with an 8-week field study to quantify how feed rationing affects metabolic thermal performance in Chinook salmon.
-The work will inform bioenergetic models used by water managers to predict salmon survival under drought operations.
+This three-year study combines a 14-week laboratory experiment with an 8-week field study to quantify how feed rationing affects metabolic thermal performance in Chinook salmon and whether poor performance among wild salmon populations may be a consequence of food limitations.
 Two manuscripts are in progress.

 Laser Burst Tunnel